 You can ask my mother and she’ll tell you, I am not a neat person.
 It’s true.
 My laundry is all over the floor in my bedroom, tools are strewn all over the house.
 I’m sure you’ve seen the chaos and mess in my pictures.
 I’m just not neat.
 I am, however, an organizer.
 I like to know where my things are.
 I don’t mind if that place is the bedroom floor or in the pile of stuff on the kitchen table but I do like to have an organized chaos.
 The remodel project is no exception.
-I had to come up with a system that worked not only for myself but also for my husband.
+I had to come up with a system that worked not only for myself but also for my husband, specially now we decided to work with the interior decorating guelph team.
 When my husband went to check out Metro Locksmith and bought some things we needed, he got into big trouble for putting the receipt on the fridge, after my new system was developed.
 Here’s what I’ve come up with.
 I hope it gives you some inspiration for realistic ways to keep yourself in a state of semi-organized chaos.
 But sometimes, on the hindsight, you could get the house together without actually involving yourself with all the dirt and sweat, and just seek professional help.
 Help is always at your doorstep, provided you take it from the right place.
 Out of the many diverse problems of the house includes plumbing & other hardware installment, which can be pretty hectic.
 Take help from a plumbing contractor to settle these mini-crises.

 1 – The receipts